VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 }
 ```

-The MVC view then uses Javascript to display an animated count-down
+The MVC view then uses Javascript to display an animated countdown
 timer.

 ## Using ASP.NET MVC 3 Validation for Commands